We Built 127 High-Converting Websites. Here Are the Basic Website Requirements That Actually Drive Results.

 The bottom line:

-Basic website requirements aren’t complicated, but they must be done right.
+These website requirements aren’t complicated, but they must be done right.

 Miss the fundamentals, and even the fanciest design won’t generate leads.